hitgeek/simple-hl7/README.md

   * Supports repeating fields and subcomponents
   * Parse any HL7 message type into standard simple structure
   * Edit parts of HL7 file and resave (perfect for preprocessing)
+  * Send and Recieve HL7 messages via TCP and File System Directories
+  * Uses HL7 message API from "simple-hl7" see npm/github for more info
+  * Perfect library for HL7 message "preprocessing" or testing

 ## Philosophy
-This library has two goals.
+This library has three goals.
 Create any HL7 message type with "visual" constructor syntax that mimics the structure of the message.
 Parse any HL7 messsage into a simple standard structure that can easy be modified in place.
 The supported message formats is not intended to be expansive but realistic based on common real world scenarios.
+Provide set of simple tools for sending and recieving messages.

 ## Examples
-View the tests for examples of creating repeating fields, subcomponents and other less common formats.
+Look at examples folder.

 ## People
 Author: Bob Rupp bob@rupp.io